For best experience please turn on javascript and use a modern browser!

 Daniël Smit has been named professor by special appointment of the Taxation of the Digital Economy.
 He will be one of the academic leaders of the CPT Project.

-3 new assistant professors appointed
+new assistant professors CPR Project

 The incoming experts will join the Amsterdam Centre for Tax Law and will play an important role in the CPT project.